tensorboy/pytorch_Realtime_Multi-Person_Pose_Estimation/README.md

 ## Testing
 - `cd model; sh get_model.sh`
-- `cd caffe_to_pytorch; python convert.py`, The converted model have relative error less than 1e-6, and the pytorch model located in ./model.
+- `cd caffe_to_pytorch; python convert.py`, The converted model have relative error less than 1e-6, and will be located in ./model after converted.
 - `pythont picture_demo.py` to run the picture demo.
 - `pythont web_demo.py` to run the web demo.